sonykey2003/win-auto-pilot/README.md

 **P.S.
 Re-provsioning**

-You can place `reKickOff.bat` onto an USB stick or the same reachable cloud storage as `kickOff.ps1` as a backup plan in case the initial provisioning failed.
+You can place `reKickOff.bat` onto a USB stick or the same reachable cloud storage as `kickOff.ps1` as a backup plan in case the initial provisioning failed.